 Facade design review services for the conversion of the former Royal London Hospital buildings into the new headquarters of the London Borough of Tower Hamlets.

-The former Royal London Hospital buildings are being converted and extended to form a new Civic Centre, which will be the headquarters of the London Borough of Tower Hamlets.
-Eckersley O’Callaghan is providing facade design review and performance specification services for the project.
+The former Royal London Hospital buildings have been converted and extended to form a new Civic Centre, which now forms the headquarters of the London Borough of Tower Hamlets.
+Eckersley O’Callaghan provided facade design review and performance specification services for the project.

-The Georgian facade of the existing Grade II listed building will be restored, and will incorporate a new full-height glazed shopfront, with an integrated sliding door.
+The Georgian facade of the existing Grade II listed building has been restored, and incorporates a new full-height glazed shopfront, with an integrated sliding door.

 The new six-storey extension building consolidates several council offices into one location, providing a contemporary working environment for 2470 staff.
-It will be constructed in solid stud walling, with brick slip rain screens, hand-laid brick piers, precast lintels and punched windows.
+It has been constructed in solid stud walling, with brick slip rain screens, hand-laid brick piers, precast lintels and punched windows.
 Between the two buildings, a linking structure comprises of a full-height, stick-system curtain wall.
 A continuous skylight connects the three structures.

 London Borough of Tower Hamlets